def-gthill/kenpali/kenpali-core.md

 There are also protocol constants for the following protocols:

+- `Collection` covers values that contain other values.
-- `Sequence` covers collections with a definite order: strings, arrays, and streams.
+- `Sequence` covers collections with a definite order, such as strings, arrays, and streams.
 - `Display` covers instances that customize how the `display` function treats them.
 - `Instance` covers all values except null, booleans, numbers, strings, arrays, objects, and functions.
 - `Type` covers values that represent Kenpali types: classes and protocols.